babcockt18/NExT-Mol/README.md

 # NEXT-MOL: 3D DIFFUSION MEETS 1D LANGUAGE MODELING FOR 3D MOLECULE GENERATION

+## Note

+We are still in in-progress open sourcing all parts of NExT-Mol.
+Shoot us an Email if your interested part is missing!

 ## New Environment Setup

 - conda create -n nextmol python=3.8